Pacific Seacraft 34 Sailboat

 Designed by Bill Crealock as a smaller successor to the Pacific

-Seacraft 37, the Pacific Seacraft 34 is sometimes referred to
+Seacraft 37, the Pacific Seacraft 34 is sometimes called the "Crealock 34".*

 I am outfitting Ubiquity for my post-retirement cruising plans.

-I bought her for her suitable design for offshore cruising, her excellent
+I bought her for her offshore cruising design, her good

-construction quality, and for the considerable cruising gear already
+construction quality, and the considerable cruising gear already

 on the boat.

-For cruising, the design characteristics I like about the Pacific Seacraft 34 include:
+Design Characteristics I Like about the Pacific Seacraft 34 for Cruising:

-Cutter rig, which provides a flexible sail plan, especially in high winds.
+Cutter rig, which provides a flexible sail plan, especially for higher winds.

-Ubiquity has a quick-release staysail stay that is easily stowed,
+Ubiquity also has a quick-release staysail stay that is easily stowed,

 Elongated fin keel underbody, including a slight bridge between the keel and